 Find out if you can claim HRA benefits when your rent is less than INR 1 lakh.
 Learn how to calculate taxable HRA amounts and strategies to maximise HRA benefits.
 Discover other tax-saving options available to help reduce your overall tax liability.

 HRA or House Rent Allowance is a component of an individual’s salary package provided by the employer to meet their rented accommodation expenses.
 It is a valuable tool for tax planning as it can help reduce an individual’s taxable income.
 However, there is a common misconception that HRA can only be claimed if it exceeds ₹ 1 lakh per year.
-In this blog, we will discuss whether an individual can claim HRA less than 1 lakh and how it can impact their income tax returns.
+In this blog, you will learn how you can claim HRA of less than 1 lakh.

 Understanding HRA and its Calculation